 Although the company expanded to hundreds of stores, most didn’t have the floor space to handle the extensive inventory of their predecessors, instead relying on the generic selection of popular music, which further alienated their loyal customer base.
 By the time the 90s arrived, Sam Goody was a mere shell of its former self, just another overpriced peddler of pop music.

 For those who only know Sam Goody from its later incarnations, it might seem silly to fondly remember such an entity, but if you were buying music in the 70s, it’s hard not to wax nostalgic for the good ol’ days of Sam Goody, where one could browse their aisles for hours, finding countless musical gems along the way.

 Do you have fond memories of shopping at Sam Goody back in the day?
-We’d love to hear from all you former customers and employees.
-Help us relive those glory days in our comments section below, as we pay tribute to what was once a respectable and thoroughly enjoyable music store.
+I’d love to hear from all you former customers and employees.
+Help us all relive those glory days in the comments section below, and pay tribute to what was once a respectable and thoroughly enjoyable music store.

 Goody’s was always a rip-off with sporadic selections and sky-high prices.
 I always shopped at J & R Music World, downtown Manhattan.
 They blew Sam Goody out of the water in every aspect.
 Even Tower Records was cheaper, and they too, charged top dollar.

 I recall Sam Goody’s getting in a lot of trouble for selling bootleg 8-track tapes of the Saturday Night Fever soundtrack.
 I believe some of the chain’s top executives were eventually indicted for this.
 One of the witnesses who testified at the trial was Paul Simon.
 That’s funny, I don’t see his name anywhere on the Saturday Night Fever soundtrack album!!

 International Can executives after Sam sold the company.
 It’s too bad the company name was his name.